zipmark/okcomputer/README.markdown

 ## Usage

 To perform the default checks (application running and ActiveRecord database connection), do nothing other than adding to your application's Gemfile.

+If you use a database adapter other than ActiveRecord, see Registering Custom Checks below to build your own database check and register it with the name "database" to replace the built-in check, or use `OKComputer::Registry.deregister "database"` to stop checking your database altogether.

 ### Registering Additional Checks